rfgordonjr/predictBattingAvgWithLMM/README.md

 ## Future Work

 In practice we'll want to use all the data available to use.
-In the near future I'll demonstrate how to use LMMs to take the first 3 years of performance to predict the next few years of batting averages (existing functions were written years ago and changes to packages seem to have broken some of them).
+In the near future I'll demonstrate how to use LMMs to take the first 3 years of performance to predict the next few years of batting averages (my existing functions were written years ago and changes to packages seem to have broken some of them).